 “We tell clients that this is important because it’s part of how your children and grandchildren will remember you,” said James Brocke, a financial professional with Westpoint Financial Group in Indianapolis, Indiana.
 “You don’t want to pass the burden along to them to make decisions, which can create total disharmony and discord.
 People need to take action as opposed to leaving it for their children to figure out.”

-Among the siblings, the one who is generally perceived to be the most organized and financially astute may also want to offer to help the parents manage their bills if and when the need arises — especially if he or she senses the onset of cognitive impairment, or have witnessed turn-off notices and late-payment fees piling up.
+Among the siblings, the one who is generally perceived to be the most organized and financially astute may also want to offer to help their parents manage their bills if and when the need arises — especially if he or she senses the onset of cognitive impairment, or discovers turn-off notices and late-payment fees piling up.
 Staying current on monthly payments is especially important where insurance premiums are concerned, including health, life, home, and auto, in which failure to pay on time could result in a loss of coverage.
-(Related: Potential retirement obstacles)

 Remember, the goal of the holiday discussion is to ensure that your aging parents or loved ones have their financial house in order, not to pry, or in any way appear as if your inquiries are motivated by self-interest.
 As a general rule of thumb, said Brocke, concerned parties should avoid asking direct questions about account balances, beneficiaries, or the value of their estates.
 If help is invoked, Brocke suggests the younger generation offer to help Mom and Dad find a qualified financial professional, tax advisor, or estate planning attorney their parents can trust.